trstlabs/intento/docs/intro/Usecases.md

 #### DeFi

-On Trustless Hub, contracts can automatically trade dependent on price changes.
+On Intento, contracts can automatically trade dependent on price changes.
 Users are in control of balances transaction history.

 | Time-Based Automation Use Cases for DeFi | Explanation                                                                                                                                                              |
 | ---------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |